 The Brooks Divide 5 is an approachable and affordable shoe at just $110, but it punches above its weight class.
 Marketed as a road/trail hybrid, the Divide has performed admirably for us on every surface, though it excels on the trail.
 The TrailTack Green outsoles (which are 25% recycled) expertly handle steep slopes on loose dirt and gravel, and the grip on slick rocks makes stream crossings easier and decidedly less nerve-wracking.
 With a slipper-like feel and notably impressive breathability, this is a great option for warm weather and will dry quickly even when plunged into a river (we speak from experience).
 Protective thanks to a rigid toe and heel guards with just enough ankle support, this is a stable shoe for both beginning trail runners or anyone who wants an affordable workhorse to add to their quiver.

 The Divide can feel clunky and stiff on roads, but as a transitional shoe (as in, getting you from the sidewalk to the trail and back again), it is more than adequate.
 That said, while it handles slower paces like a dream, it struggles when trying to pick up speed—the Divide isn't the kick to choose to try to PR your next 5K.
 Additionally, if you are a more advanced runner, the lack of feeling on technical terrain and the inability to work up speed will be the biggest detractors.
 But for those who are newer to trail running or prefer less technical trails, the Divide 5 does everything it sets out to do.
-Of note: After 50+ miles and 6,500+ of elevation gain in the Brooks Divide 4, we're currently racking up the miles in the new 5.
+Of note: After 50+ miles and 6,500+ feet of elevation gain in the Brooks Divide 4, we're currently racking up the miles in the latest 5.
 We will report back if we feel any of our assessments above need to be amended as we get deeper into testing.

 See the Men's Brooks Divide 5 See the Women's Brooks Divide 5